Sheldon Neeley: Policies

-Law Enforcement
+Law enforcement

-Given Neeley’s strong mayoral powers, he has the ability to appoint government officials, including police and fire chief.
+Given Flint's strong mayoral powers, the mayor has the ability to appoint government officials, including police and fire chiefs.
 In November 2019 when Neeley was elected, he appointed Phil Hart as the interim police chief, who was standing in while Neeley found the right officer to fill the important position permanently.
-In Hart’s time as police chief, he had the job of addressing Flint’s rising gun violence a way that would set up for the incoming permanent police chief.
+In Hart's time as police chief, he had the job of addressing Flint's rising gun violence in a way that would set up for the incoming permanent police chief.
 Neeley and Hart worked together to end the gun buyback program, recruiting new officers, and increasing neighborhood patrol.
 In September 2020, Terrance Green took over as the permanent Flint police chief.
 He previously served in the neighboring town of Mt.
 Morris as police chief, as well as commander for the drug unit of Genesee County.

-Public Safety
+Public safety

-Sheldon Neeley has dealt with Flint’s rising crime and gun violence with a multitude of different strategies and plans.
 Compared to 2019 when Neeley took office, there was a 30% increase in homicides, ranking Flint the tenth highest city for violent crimes in 2020.
 In the light of rising homicides and shootings, Neeley asked for emergency state and federal assistance initially in July 2021, but pushed to extend the emergency help indefinitely to try to curb the street violence.
 Through several executive orders, the Flint Police Department partnered with community mental health professionals to offer trauma counseling and community outreach programs to help the Flint community through this violence.

-In continued efforts to curb the rise of Flint gun violence, Sheldon Neeley ended the gun buyback program, a program that auctions off confiscated guns back to the public, these funds then go to supporting the Flint police department.
+In continued efforts to curb the rise of Flint gun violence, Neeley ended the gun buyback program, a program that auctions off confiscated guns back to the public, these funds then go to supporting the Flint police department.
 Neeley believed ending this program was an essential step towards limiting the guns that return to the streets.
-The Flint police department, now destroyed of all guns that were collected through police work after Neeley’s order, which urges that keeping guns out of our neighborhoods is more important than the department funding.
+The Flint police department now destroyed of all guns that were collected through police work after Neeley's order, which urges that keeping guns out of neighborhoods is more important than the department funding.
 Neeley states he is not anti-guns but rather is against guns becoming a street currency in Flint.

-COVID-19 Response
+COVID-19 response

-The City of Flint began their COVID response on Tuesday, March 17, 2020 by closing City Hall.
+The City of Flint began their COVID response on Tuesday, March 17, 2020, by closing City Hall.
 Flint was the second city in Michigan to acknowledge the pandemic as a state of emergency.
-However, Neeley did not implement a stay-at-home order, instead asking residents to 'voluntarily limit' their social meetings.
-Flint is the only city in its area to employ a 'medical advisor' to guide them through the pandemic.
+However, Neeley did not implement a stay-at-home order, instead asking residents to voluntarily limit their social meetings.
+Flint is the only city in its area to employ a medical advisor to guide them through the pandemic.
 The city also implemented a program to provide water bill relief to residents during the pandemic, and was the only city in Michigan to do so.